pkuppens/datacation-chatbot-workspace/README.md

 - Chainlit for the chat interface
 - LangChain for the agent framework
 - Custom tools for data analysis and search

-The implementation is not a React.js application, but rather a Python-based agent system that follows the ReAct pattern for intelligent decision-making.